 I’m usually known as “Chemist”, even though I’m not a chemist IRL.
 A 24 year old nobody.
+Former content creator and streamer.
 He/him.

 I have no real coding experience as I never had the time to do it, and I wasn’t accepted into CS back in college.
 I have an environmental health degree, which is part of public health, though I currently have a boring desk job that doesn’t really make use of what I learned in college all that much.
 It’s a good thing though, as I struggle to interact with people, and my current job avoids that kind of interaction.
 And in hindsight, not taking the CS path was probably for better, as the job market for software engineering is terrible in here.